ahsieh53632/tyot/README.md

 # How to use
 All you need to do is upload your test video to the "tyotinput" bucket and our lambda function will handle the rest <br />
+Then you can fetch images from DynamoDB using our front end
 Note: tyotinput bucket is not public at this moment

 # Test it your self